shivangp76/sioyek/docs/configs/freetext_bookmark_font_size.md

 for_configs:

 doc_body:
-Text color to use when adding new freetext bookmarks.
+Font size to use when adding new freetext bookmarks.